-One of the biggest lessons for me during my I Stop Complaining challenge was to become aware of all the times in my life when I considered myself like a victim.
+One of the biggest lessons for me during my I Quit Complaining challenge was to become aware of all the times in my life when I considered myself like a victim.

 When my children’s school changes the schedule last-minute and upsets my own personal agenda, when my hotel messes-up my reservation, when my kids wake me up in the middle of the night, when I am late for a meeting because of road construction or traffic, when economy is bad and my personal finances suffer, when my electricity is cut off because I paid the bill a few days late, when my internet connection is bad, when my prospective client forgets to cancel our meeting and I end up losing precious time…

 All these annoying and pesky moments felt like sharp arrows attacking me and often time I just wanted to give-up, telling myself: ” What a sh..ty day!” , “This only happens to me!” or “Another headache!”